openlibhums/memory-alpha/content/support/guides/workflow-editor-prepub.md

 Once you have completed all the steps, you are ready to publish the article.
 The **Publish this article** button is located at the top of the page, on the right-hand side.
 Any remaining warnings, including options to address them, will accompany it.

 > [!NOTE]
 > The warning regarding whether an article is marked as peer reviewed will always remain.
-This allows editors to double-check this and easily adjust it, if needed.
+This allows editors to double-check this and easily adjust, if needed.

 Once the **Publish this article** has been clicked, the article is now scheduled to publish at the specified time.
-Once an article is live, you can see it on the Articles page and you may wish to check if all files display correctly.
+Once an article is live, you can see it on the **Articles** page and you may wish to check if all files display correctly.

 The publishing workflow is now complete – congratulations on your finished article!